Fact Sheet: Aboriginal Self-Government

 The long history and rich culture of Aboriginal people in Canada not only help define our national identity but also shape our social and economic well-being.
 Fostering good government and strong accountability in Aboriginal communities helps to increase investor confidence, support economic partnerships and improve living conditions.

-As of September 2012, there are 21 self-government negotiation tables across the country.
-These tables are at various stages of the negotiation process.
-Review these key general statistics about negotiating tables.
+Currently there are about 80 self-government negotiation tables across the country.
+These tables are at various stages of the negotiation process and in most cases are being negotiated in conjunction with comprehensive land claims.
 Explore this map or consult this list of negotiation tables to learn more about these negotiations.

 To respond to past calls for change and build on new opportunities, Canada plans to work with its negotiating partners on a results-based approach to treaty and self-government negotiations.
 The goal is to find a more streamlined way to conclude more agreements in less time, for the benefit of all Canadians.

 New self-government arrangements support the achievement of "good governance" – governance that is participatory, accountable, responsive, efficient and effective, transparent and that operates by the rule of law.
-Research demonstrates that good governance is a critical component of achieving individual and community well-being.
+Research, both domestic and international, points to good governance as being a critical component of achieving strong, healthy communities.

 For self-government agreements to be effective, they need to address, among other things, the structure of the new government and its relationship with other governments, new fiscal arrangements, the relationship of laws between jurisdictions, program and service delivery, and implementation planning.

-Self-government agreements establish Aboriginal governments that are primarily responsible to their citizens, as well as a framework for intergovernmental relationships between the Aboriginal and federal governments.
-Both of these relationships contain accountability implications which must be addressed.
+Self-government agreements establish Aboriginal governments that are primarily responsible to their citizens, as well as establish a framework for intergovernmental relationships between the Aboriginal, federal and, where applicable, provincial governments.
+Accountability commitments are features of all of these relationships.

 While much has been done to ensure self-government agreement provisions address these fundamental needs, the Government of Canada acknowledges it must continue to collaborate with its agreement partners to strengthen its approach to treaty implementation.